ST. PAUL’S CHOIR GUIDELINES

 Parking: Do not park in the front rows of the parking lot unless you need to.
 Save those for our church visitors, members, and other people with limited mobility.

-Perfume, cologne, and other fragrances: Please wear appropriate deodorant, but avoid wearing excessive perfume or using heavily scented lotions, sprays, or oils.
+Perfume, cologne, and other fragrances: Please wear appropriate deodorant, but avoid wearing perfume or heavily scented lotions, sprays, or oils.

 Rehearsal time: Wear only the cassock (black robe) for rehearsals prior to worship time.